 About your tour

-Wander the incredible halls in the early morning and gaze upon Michelangelo’s breathtaking masterpiece, the Sistine Chapel, before the doors open to the general public!
+Wander the incredible halls in the early morning and gaze upon Michelangelo’s breathtaking masterpiece, the Sistine Chapel!

-We will pick you up from your hotel at 7AM and take you to our Vatican office, where you will meet our expert guide.
-You will then be driven straight to the entrance of the museums for skip the line privileged 8AM entry.
+We will pick you up from your hotel and take you to our Vatican office, where you will meet our expert guide.
+You will then be driven straight to the entrance of the museums for skip the line.

 ONCE YOU HAVE MADE YOUR BOOKING, A MEMBER OF OUR TEAM WILL BE IN TOUCH TO ORGANIZE YOUR LUXURY CAR PICK-UP.